Application

 Bachelor's graduates in Geological Sciences (L-34), as well as in the corresponding degree class pursuant to Ministerial Decree 509/99, are eligible to enrol in the Master's degree programme in Earth Sciences.

-- English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM), including levels based on language certificates submitted by applicants during their Bachelor's degree at the University of Milan.
-Only levels certified in the last four years are considered valid.
-In this case the process is automatic, the applicant does not have to attach any certificates to the application;
+· English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the application date, including levels based on language certificates submitted by the applicant during their Bachelor's degree at the University of Milan.
+Verification will be carried out automatically, no documents need to be uploaded.

 Applicants will be required to present a valid ID, and a copy of the same to be given to the Admission Board.
 As the interview dates approaches, applicants should check their application email regularly, as they may receive urgent communications.